KeidenSukotto/Dow-Jones-30-Index-Dashboard/README.md

 - **Stocks (%)**: The percentage of stocks in an uptrend and downtrend, displayed in green and red, respectively.
 - **Change**: The total change in closing prices for uptrending and downtrending stocks.
 - **Change (%)**: The total percentage change in closing prices for uptrending and downtrending stocks.

-This table provides a clear and concise summary of the Dow Jones Industrial Average's performance, allowing traders and investors to make informed decisions based on the trend and stock movements.